Pontryagin-Optimal Control of a non-Hermitian Qubit: Pontryagin Optimal Control: Cost Functions and Extremization

 We continue by considering the less straightforward case with inefficient photon detection, $\eta < 1$.
 Inefficient detection or post--selection implies a loss of information that dissipates into environmental degrees of freedom without being detected and generically leads to mixed quantum states \cite{Lewalle_2020Flor}.
 This presents a clear challenge for control \cite{Koch_2016, Patti_2017}.
 In particular, many high--purity qubit states may not be accessible to moderate--time control trajectories, because unitary controls cannot directly ``undo'' decoherence caused by inefficient detection (i.e.,~an observer's control abilities are limited if they possess only incomplete knowledge about the system of interest).
 This is apparent in Fig.~\ref{fig-Pontryagin-mixed}, where we repeat the examples of Fig.~\ref{fig_pure_control} but with an imperfect detector efficiency $\eta = 0.5$.
 A decay channel in particular will tend to mix the qubit state over short times if we are near $\ket{e}$, but will then re-purify the qubit over timescales much longer than $T_1$ without a drive (i.e.,~$\ket{g}$ is a pure state, and the system will either jump there or asymptotically approach it if left alone).
 We can consequently begin to qualitatively understand the route towards reaching high--purity target states with poor detection efficiency.
 Here, in addition to elements of the ideal analysis above, there ought to be an implicit benefit to control trajectories which go through the ground state (or near it), so as to minimize decoherence over the course of the evolution.

 To that end, an ideal trajectory to reach $\ket{e}$, which is the most difficult state to reach, is one that stays near $\ket{g}$ to retain purity for a relatively long time during its evolution, and then rapidly accelerates towards $\ket{e}$ at the last possible moment.
 We elaborate on this point in Appendix \ref{app-pontryagin}.
 It is natural to ask whether our optimization scheme can actually come up with a solution for the trajectory just described.
 The answer is that it can, and such a solution is explicitly shown in Fig.~\ref{fig-pontryagin-accel}.
-The coefficient $\alpha$ turns out to play a meaningful role at this point: Increasing the ``agility'' allows the controller to change direction faster (see Appendix \ref{app-pontryagin}), which is helpful in minimizing decoherence.
+The coefficient $\alpha$ turns out to play a meaningful role at this point: Increasing the ``agility'' allows the controller to change direction faster (see Appendix \ref{app-pontryagin}), which is helpful in minimizing decoherence. { In particular, Fig.~\ref{fig-pontryagin-accel} shows that the difficulties in performing the operation $\ket{g}\rightarrow\ket{e}$ illustrated in Fig.~\ref{fig-Pontryagin-mixed}(a,b,c) can largely be overcome by increasing $\alpha$.}